-After your first year of Japanese language studies, you will be able to speak and write about everyday life.
-After your fourth year, you will be able to write and present a term paper on a topic you choose.
-Your courses will emphasize language and introduce you to Japanese literature, film, culture and society.
+After your first year of Japanese language studies you will be able to speak and write about everyday life.
+After your fourth you will be able to write and present a term paper on a topic you choose.
+Beyond language, your courses will introduce you to Japanese literature, film, culture and society.

 Studying in Tokyo junior year clinched Karen Haedrich's ’06 passion for Japanese language and culture.
 She graduated from Hamilton College with a minor in Japanese studies and a major in creative writing and moved to Tokyo.
 She works at NHK, writing and narrating for an English radio program called Kiso Eigo Two (Basic English Two) for junior-high students.More >>